 Considering that an increase of cultivated lands will not represent a prioritized solution to feed a growing population as evidenced by a continued decrease of arable land per capita over the last decades despite significant non-cultivated arable lands available, the logical option consists in increasing crop yields in low-income countries, which are significantly lagging high-income countries and where the population growth will mainly occur.

 However, if such a lag is due to a lack of market integration and smaller farm sizes, it is also due to a significantly lower adoption rate of more productive technologies, a productivity increase which also often implies harmful effects for the cultivated areas.

 Emergence of climate-smart agriculture

 Climate-smart agriculture including conservation agriculture, agroecology and agroforestry have started to develop and promote a more sustainable use of natural resources and production processes.
-If the total factor productivity (“TFP”) in agriculture, which refers to an increase in output owing to more efficient processes rather than increased inputs, has been increasingly contributing to the overall agriculture production output increase over the years, such factor does not imply that these efficiencies have a systematic positive environmental impact.
+If the total factor productivity (“TFP”) in agriculture, which refers to an increase in output owing to more efficient processes rather than increased inputs, has been increasingly contributing to the overall food production output increase over the years, such factor does not imply that these efficiencies have a systematic positive environmental impact.
 The below chart illustrates how countries have been increasingly trying to find a solution to solve the food supply equation.